Tucker case still continued

 His next hearing is set for 8:30 a.m. next Wednesday, Aug.
 21.

-According to Highlands County Jail records, his charges are driving under the influence and DUI manslaughter, being held without bail on both charges.
+According to Highlands County Jail records, his charges are driving under the influence and DUI manslaughter.
+He is being held without bail on both charges.

 For now, depositions are being taken and transcribed under contract with the Justice Administrative Commission, with the defendant liable for any due process costs.

-If taken to trial and found guilty, such costs will be a judgement lien against him, according to court documents.
+If taken to trial and found guilty, such costs will be a judgment lien against him, according to court documents.

-Tucker previously admitted to driving northbound on State Road 17in a Maserati at 3:30 a.m.
+Tucker previously admitted to driving northbound on State Road 17 in a Maserati at 3:30 a.m.
 July 24, 2017.
-At high speed, he lost control at the turn just south of San Juan Avenue, according to affidavits on the case.
+Traveling at a high speed, he lost control at the turn just south of San Juan Avenue, according to affidavits on the case.

 Florida Highway Patrol determined the car was going 140 mph just before the crash and was still traveling at 127 mph when it hit a pole, 200 feet from where the car left the road.